aessac/Calander/README.md

-## Calander Aplication With JavaScript, CSS, JQuery, Ajax & Bootstrap.
+## Calander Application With JavaScript, CSS, JQuery, Ajax & Bootstrap.

-A JavaScript course assigment.

 **Application contains:**
 * Calls an API for the data.